Observation of a Zero-Field Josephson Diode Effect in a Helimagnet Josephson Junction: Origins of the Diode Effect and Magnetic Anomalies

-Here, $L_y$ is the lateral dimension of the junction perpendicular to the current direction and $I_c$ is the critical current of the junction. \hyperref[vortexF]{Figure 6} shows the simulated Fraunhofer patterns for a (anti)vortex $V=(-)+1$ at $(x_v,y_v)=(0.1,0)$, with $L_y=I_c=1$.
+\hyperref[vortexF]{Figure 6} shows the simulated Fraunhofer patterns for a (anti)vortex $V=(-)+1$ at $(x_v,y_v)=(0.1,0)$, with $L_y=\Phi_0=I_c=1$.
 Note that although $I_{c+}(\Phi)=|I_{c-}(\Phi)|$, the simulated Fraunhofer patterns show similar features to the measured Fraunhofer patterns, including: finite offsets from zero magnetic field, non-monotonic decay in the amplitude of the higher field lobes, and asymmetry about the central node.
-The phase difference given in Eq.~\eqref{vEq} results in a central peak shift for the vortex and antivortex that are compatible with the experimental Fraunhofer patterns in \hyperref[FullFraun]{Figure 5} (sweeping the field from a large positive field to zero and a large negative field to zero).
-Notably, if there were a ferromagnetic domain in the Cr\sub{1/3}NbS\sub{2}, it would also shift the Fraunhofer pattern.
-However, in our observations, the observed shift is attributed to the vortex-induced phase difference, evidenced by the critical current's maximum occurring before the magnetic field sweeps to zero, contrary to the behavior expected with a ferromagnetic domain.
-Considering the effect of vortex flux $\Phi_{v}$ would enhance the shift in the Fraunhofer patterns and agree with the magnetic behavior of the junction.
+The phase difference given in Eq.~\eqref{vEq} results in central peak shifts for the vortex and anti-vortex that are compatible with the experimental Fraunhofer patterns in \hyperref[FullFraun]{Figure 5} (sweeping the field from a large positive field to zero and a large negative field to zero).
+Notably, a ferromagnetic domain in Cr\sub{1/3}NbS\sub{2} could also shift the Fraunhofer pattern by contributing an additional internal field offset.
+However, in our observations the critical current maximum occurs before the magnetic field sweeps to zero, which is difficult to reconcile with a simple internal-field shift and is more naturally explained by a history-dependent phase texture such as a trapped vortex configuration.